evilwan/raptor-chess-interface/raptor/resources/sounds/bughouse/README.txt

 The name of the sounds in this directory correspond to the text that has to be in the ptell to play them.
 A case insensitive check is involved.
-You can also add new sounds, just name them to match what thief sends.
+You can also add new sounds, just name them to match what thief sends and after a restart they should work.